 As I get older I find there are a lot of things I tinker with that make my day and life easier.
 Fly fishing waders is one of those items I’ve played around with to make my day on the water a little more enjoyable.
 The first waders I fished with were some chest waders bought at Academy Sports years ago.
 They lasted me one year before the leaking started.
 Since then I’ve gone through numerous pairs of chest waders all from Cabelas.

 three years ago convinced me that I needed to try

 some waist waders.
 It was a hot humid afternoon and I was melting in my chest

-waders fishing knee deep in cool water.
-I never fish any deeper than knee deep
+waders fishing knee-deep in cool water.
+I never fish any deeper than knee-deep

 when wading; I’ve convinced myself that if there is a trout deep enough for me

 My solution to the heat that day was to convert my chest waders to waist waders, by letting the shoulder straps and upper portion of the waders hang below my waist belt.
-That help cool me off quickly but the shoulder straps and the rest of the upper portion of the waders were so cumbersome that I kept loosening and tightening my waist belt all afternoon.
+That helps cool me off quickly but the shoulder straps and the rest of the upper portion of the waders were so cumbersome that I kept loosening and tightening my waist belt all afternoon.
 I knew I had found a way to make my day on the tailrace more comfortable.
-The question for me that day had nothing to do with trout but what to do with the issue of belt tightening concerning my newly found waist waders.
+The question for me that day had nothing to do with trout but what to do with the issue of belt-tightening concerning my newly found waist waders.